 Key Management Bonus Plan.
-Our Board of Directors has adopted a Key Management Bonus Plan, which provides awards to our chief executive officer, senior vice presidents, vice presidents and other employees based upon the percentage achievement of corporate objectives and personal objectives for these individuals.
+Our Board of Directors has adopted a Key Employee Bonus Plan which provides awards to our chief executive officer, president, senior vice presidents, vice presidents and other employees based upon the percentage achievement of corporate objectives and personal objectives for these individuals.
 Bonus target percentages for these awards for each participant level are established for each fiscal year.
 Corporate objectives are also established for each fiscal year.
-In fiscal 2003, the corporate objectives are bookings, net sales and operating margin for our company.
-Personal objectives are determined by the participants in consultation with their immediate supervisors and these objectives are generally critical to the success of the participant in our company and relate to the overall business priorities of our company.
+In fiscal 2004, the corporate objectives were based upon bookings, net sales and operating profit.
+Personal objectives are determined by the management of the Company and/ or the immediate supervisor(s) of the participant in consultation with the participant.
+These objectives are generally critical to the success of the participant in our company and relate to the overall business priorities of our company.
 For each participant, percentage participation rates are based upon the level of that individual's responsibility and the scope of that individual's work in our organization.
-This plan is administered by our Compensation Committee.
+This plan is administered by the Compensation Committee.

 Sales Incentive Plan.
-Our Board of Directors has adopted a Sales Incentive Plan that provides incentive commissions to each member of our sales force who is a vice president, director, account manager or regional manager.
-These commissions are based upon bookings for the region in which the sales member participates and upon management objectives regarding our revenues, backlog and market share.
-The commissions of each participating member of our sales force are calculated based upon a percentage of that member's base salary with the commission allocated between the bookings targets and the management buy objectives.
-These incentive commissions are paid on a quarterly basis.
-This plan is administered by our Compensation Committee.
+The Company has adopted a Sales Incentive Plan that provides incentive commissions to each member of our sales force who is a senior vice president, vice president, director, account manager or regional manager.
+These commissions are based upon bookings for the region in which the sales member participates and upon personal objectives determined by the management of the Company and/ or the immediate supervisor of the sales member in consultation with the sales member.
+The commissions of each participating member of our sales force are calculated based upon a percentage of that member's base salary with the commission allocated between the bookings targets and the member's personal objectives.
+These incentive commissions are paid on a semi-annual basis.
+This plan is administered by the management of the Company.

-2002 Employee Stock Purchase Plan.
-Employees of FormFactor, or any parent or subsidiary of FormFactor, who own our common stock or hold options to purchase our common stock in an amount less than 5% of our total outstanding shares, including our executive officers, are eligible to participate in our 2002 Employee Stock Purchase Plan.
+Employee Stock Purchase Plan.
+Employees of FormFactor, including our executive officers, members of our board of directors, who are employees of FormFactor, or any parent or subsidiary of FormFactor and who own our common stock or hold options to purchase our common stock in an amount less than 5% of our total outstanding shares, are eligible to participate in our 2002 Employee Stock Purchase Plan.
 The 2002 Employee Stock Purchase Plan is designed to enable eligible employees to purchase shares of our common stock at a discount on a periodic basis through payroll deductions of between 1% and 15% of their cash compensation.
 Each offering period under this plan is for two years and consists of four six-month purchase periods.
-The purchase price for shares of our common stock purchased under this plan is 85% of the lesser of the fair market value of our common stock on the first day of the applicable offering period or the last day of each purchase period.
-No participant is able to purchase shares having a fair market value of more than \$25,000, determined as of the first day of the applicable offering period, for each calendar year in which the employee participates in this plan.
+The purchase price for shares of our common stock purchased under this plan will be 85% of the lesser of the fair market value of our common stock on the first day of the applicable offering period or the last day of each purchase period.
+No participant will be able to purchase shares having a fair market value of more than \$25,000, determined as of the first day of the applicable offering period, for each calendar year in which the employee participates in this plan.